 |Map||OL 45 OS Explorer|

 The Main Walk is a long and demanding journey out to the Cotswold escarpment and back.
 Along the way, you will have stunning views, pass through a race horse training facility and by an open mine harvesting Cotswold stone.
 You will also pass through three particularly charming and bucolic Cotswold villages – Stanway (with its stunning Manor House), Stanton and Snowshill.
 There is a slightly shorter alternate ending that brings you past Broadway Tower before descending into Broadway from where you will need to organise a taxi back to Moreton-in-Marsh.
+During the height of summer some of the paths between Snowshill and Blockley may be overgrown with long grass making a compass very handy for route finding.
 The Shorter Circular Walk is also a very lovely outing with some nice views, but misses the drama of the escarpment.

 Features of Interest:

 Moreton-in-Marsh: Moreton-in-Marsh is one of the principal market towns in the Northern Cotswolds, Gloucestershire located on the Roman Fosse Way (a Roman road that linked Exeter and Lincoln).
 It grew up as a market town during the 13th century and there is still an active market on Tuesdays.
 Buildings of note include the Redesdale Market Hall (erected in 1887) located on the High Street and the Curfew Tower (probably the oldest building in the village dating from the 16th century) located at the corner of the High Street and Oxford Street.
 The bell was rung nightly until 1860 to warn people of the risks of fire at night.
 Moreton means “Farmstead on the Moor” and “in Marsh” comes from henne and mersh, meaning a marsh used by birds such as moorhens.
 An alternative suggestion is that Marsh is a corruption of March, an early English word for boundary.